Skip to Content

 • A loss of appetite.

-In this period, if you have an intact Husky and don’t intend to breed her, you should keep your pet on a leash during walks, as your furry friend will be actively seeking a sexual partner.
+If you have an intact Husky and don’t intend to breed her in this period, you should keep your pet on a leash during walks, as your furry friend will actively seek a sexual partner.

 How To Care for a Husky In Heat